jakegrigsby/deep_control/README.md

 #### Soft Actor Critic (SAC)
 Paper: [Soft Actor-Critic: Off-Policy Maximum Entropy Deep Reinforcement Learning with a Stochastic Actor](https://arxiv.org/abs/1801.01290), Haarnoja et al., 2018.

 Description: Samples actions from a stochastic actor rather than relying on added exploration noise during training.
 Uses a TD3-like double critic system.
 We *do* implement the learnable entropy coefficient approach described in the [follow-up paper](https://arxiv.org/abs/1812.05905).
-This version also **supports discrete action spaces** and can **avoid using target networks** by applying the self-regularized crticic updates from GRAC (see below).
+This version also supports the self-regularized crticic updates from GRAC (see below).

 Code: `deep_control.sac`
 Examples: `examples/dmc/sac.py`, `examples/sacd_demo.py`